410588896/Webspider/README.md

 ********************Version 2.0****************************

 1.AC Machine has something to be optimize in the next version

-2.It should have a memory pool and I will realize it later
+!!!Importent: 2.It should have a memory pool and I will realize it later

 3.Can epoll used here, I will think for it later